Withings Body Comp

-The scale sends a tiny electrical signal up one leg and down the other.
-The Flaw: Electricity follows the path of least resistance.
-It mostly measures your legs.
+The scale sends a tiny, low-voltage electrical signal up one leg and down the other, and single-frequency BIA of the kind used in basic scales runs at about 50 kHz.
+The Flaw: Electricity follows the path of least resistance, so the scale mostly measures your legs.
 Hydration levels drastically change the result.
 Drink a liter of water -> "Body Fat" drops immediately.

 Premium scales like Withings Body Comp add "Pulse Wave Velocity" (heart health) and "Nerve Health" (electrochemical skin conductance).
-These metrics are actually often more clinically validated than the body fat percentage.
+These cardiovascular metrics are actually often more clinically validated than the body fat percentage, which can run 5-8% off a DEXA scan.

 1 more tips